kofujimura/ERC_TCTC/README.md

 ## Backwards Compatibility

-This EIP is designed to be compatible for EIP-721, EIP-1155, and EIP-5679 respectively.
+This ERC is designed to be compatible for ERC-721, ERC-1155, and ERC-5679 respectively.

 ## Reference Implementation